jbapple/libfilter/README.md

 If you don't know what the keys will be, but you know approximately how many there are, use a block filter.

-Otherwise, use a taffy filter.
+Otherwise, use a taffy filter, which can grow as you add more keys to it.

 Example usage of block filter in C: